 - E. niphophila – Also called “white sallee” and “snow gum”.
 This is the hardiest of all Eucalyptus varieties.
 It can indeed cope with freezing as low as -4°F (-20° C).

 Plant this tree in a wide open space, because it quickly grows dozens of yards or meters high.

 Click to open posts in a new tab.
 Follow us there, comment, and share!

 Also nice: create or join a topic on our tree lovers forum, too.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Grown eucalyptus tree by Kylie under Pixabay license
+Grown eucalyptus tree (also on social media) by Kylie under Pixabay license

-Eucalyptus flower by an anonymous photographer under Pixabay license
+Eucalyptus flower (also on social media) by an anonymous photographer under Pixabay license

 Bark of the eucalyptus tree by Siggy Nowak under Pixabay license